Volunteer at the museum

 Volunteers are an integral part of the museum team.
 They work alongside staff, but in different roles, and contribute both to the development of museum activity as well as day-to-day operations, ensuring a warm welcome for all our visitors.

-On-going roles: these are primarily roles which suit people who enjoy working with the public, speak excellent English, offer good customer service skills and can be available on a regular basis, e.g. Welcomer and Family Activity volunteer.
+On-going roles: The museum offers primarily roles that suit people who enjoy working with the public, speak excellent English, offer great customer service skills and can be available on a regular basis, e.g. Welcomer and Family Activity volunteers.

-Fixed-term placements: working 1-2 days a week (weekdays only), volunteers assist staff in the publishing, curatorial, exhibitions, communications and learning teams.
-These roles often require specific skills and experience and are useful for students and graduates developing a career in museums and cultural attractions, publishing, learning or digital fields.
+Fixed-term placements: Working 1-2 days a week, volunteers assist staff in the publishing, curatorial, exhibitions, communications or learning teams.
+These roles often require specific skills and experience and are useful for students and graduates interested in developing a career in museums and cultural attractions, publishing, learning or digital fields.
 There is no programme or set timetable for these internships; they are advertised when the museum seeks additional support.
 When a volunteering opportunity arises, it will be posted under 'Current Vacancies'.
-Alternatively you can sign up to our mailing list – see ‘Get in Touch’ section below.
+Alternatively, you can sign up to the mailing list – see ‘Get in Touch’ section below.